 Preschoolers need open-ended, fun invitations to play.

-Quick Tips for Preschool activities
+Quick Tips for Preschool Activities

 - Pick activities that take less than five minutes to set up.
 Children appreciate simplicity.